wkubenka/friendemic/README.md

 The sync driver is currently being used to handle queues, and returning the transactions as JSON from FileController is only possible because the dispatched job is being ran synchronously.
 If this application needed to scale, I would switch to using Redis to run jobs asynchronously.
-This would require storing the transactions from the job in a newly created DB (or file), and pushing the transactions to the React application using Echo and Pusher when the job is complete.
+This would require storing the transactions from the job in a newly created DB table (or file), and pushing the transactions to the React application using Echo and Pusher when the job is complete.

-### Routes
- - / is a route to a view with a React application.
- - /api/upload/ is an api route to upload a csv file to the FileController upload method.

 ### Controllers